-Will you cram 3 people into a 2-man tent or spread out in a 6- man tent?
+Will you cram three people into a 2-man tent or spread out in a 6-man tent?
 Will you sleep on the ground or in a hammock?

 But keep this in mind: There’s such a thing as too much gear.
 Just because you can bring something doesn’t mean you should.
 If you can live without it, don’t bring it.
-That might even include electronics if you want the true wilderness experience.
+That might even include electronics if you want the true Yosemite camping experience.

 Am I up-to-date on Yosemite’s regulations and requirements?

-You can save yourself many headaches by staying informed or traveling with someone who knows the rules.
+You can save yourself many headaches by staying informed or traveling with a private guide who knows the rules.
 Fires are allowed in the Valley campgrounds from May to September only from 5 p.m. to 10 p.m.
 Campsites are limited to 6 people.
 If you’re on your own, make sure to study the park maps carefully and chose a site with plenty of space.
-The Lower Pines campground includes areas where water pools up, so beware of low-lying campgrounds.
+The Lower Pines campground includes areas where water pools up in early summer, so beware of low-lying campgrounds.

 And lastly, who are my camping mates?